stefan-wuensch/tmp/Demo_Site_Stack_Setup.md

 **Leave the Options as they are.** Just click **Next**.

-If everything looks correct, **click the box** next to _I acknowledge that this template might cause AWS CloudFormation to create IAM resources._
+If everything looks correct, **click the box** next to _"I acknowledge that this template might cause AWS CloudFormation to create IAM resources."_

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/cloudformation-3.png)